jayanthns/fastapi-vibe-coding-template/README.md

 - Stop: `docker compose down`

 Common issues:

-- If you can’t reach the app, ensure Uvicorn binds to `0.0.0.0` (already set in Dockerfile).
+- If you can't reach the app, ensure Uvicorn binds to `0.0.0.0` (already set in Dockerfile).
 - Port in use: another process uses 8000; stop it or change host port mapping in `docker-compose.yaml`.
 - Env: ensure `.env` exists; see `.env_copy` for a template.